 After earning a B.A. in English from Texas State University and an MFA in Creative Writing (Fiction) from the University of Memphis, Alana King is currently working on a Ph.D. in Literature at the University of Texas at Dallas.
-Her creative work and reviews have been or will be published in Quaint Magazine, Necessary Fiction, and more.
-You can find her online at alanacking.com.
+Her work has been published in Quaint Magazine, Reunion: The Dallas Review, Burnt Breakfast, and more.
+You can find her online at alanacking.com and on Twitter @alanacking.

-Alex Balasa is a writer, editor, PhD student, and TA at the University of Texas at Dallas.
-Her greatest achievement is playing Magic: The Gathering with Brandon Sanderson one time.
+Alexandra Balasa is a writer, editor, PhD student, and TA at the University of Texas at Dallas, though she feels more like three owls in a trench coat.
+Her greatest achievement is playing Magic: The Gathering (poorly) with Brandon Sanderson one time, and the other time Peter Watts threw a Timbit at her head.
 Although she ponders existentialism, adores owls, and collects rocks, she promises she is not a cliché.
-After all, she does not own any cats.
-Alex is a little obsessed with deconstructing binaries, though she rants about Derrida more than she actually reads his work.
+Alex is obsessed with deconstructing binaries, though she rants about Derrida more than she actually reads his work.
 Her writing has appeared in magazines such as PodCastle, Cosmic Roots and Eldritch Shores, and Deep Magic.
 You can follow her on Twitter @BalasaAl.

 Adam Michael Wright is a native of Stillwater, Oklahoma.
 At Oklahoma State University he triple majored in journalism, history, and English before going on to earn two master’s degrees—one in film production and one in creative writing.
 He’s taught screenwriting, literature, composition/rhetoric, and comparative religion at various colleges across Oklahoma and Texas.
 In August 2017, he began pursuing a humanities PhD at the University of Texas at Dallas.
 He’s published poems in Rattle, The Timberline Review, and North Texas Review.
 So far, Adam Michael's films are about snakes, puppets, ghosts, funerals, and circuses.